james-houghton/ISE521FINALPRJ_HTA/README.md

-## Hierarchical Task Analysis for Choropleth Map Design Process
+# Hierarchical Task Analysis for Choropleth Map Design Process
+JH to create new binder and place icon here. the Binder icon at the top of this document is still connected the the binder_version

+place binder icon here "Launch Binder Repository by clicking the icon to the left or using the following link" place link here

+>Place Choropleth map here

 This repository and associated Binder{thingy) were prepared by G. Aiello, F. Groß, and J. Houghton

 #### Introduction: